dsuryd/dotNetify/README.md

 Licensed under the Apache License, Version 2.0.

 ## Contributing
-All contribution is welcome; reach out to find out how you can help.
-If you like the idea behind this project, please let others know about it!
+All contribution is welcome: star this project, let others know about it, report issues, submit pull requests!